 The deposits are payments made to suppliers and entities from which the Company leases property.
 The Company does not have collateral or other security associated with the collection of these deposits.
-As at September 30, 2023 and 2022, no loss allowance has been recognized in connection with these deposits and the maximum exposure is the carrying amount of these deposits.
+As at December 31, 2023 and 2022, no loss allowance has been recognized in connection with these deposits and the maximum exposure is the carrying amount of these deposits.

-During the three and nine-month periods ended September 30, 2023, and the year-end December 31, 2022, provisions for expected credit losses were recorded, however, the accounts provisioned by the loss are still subject to enforcement activity in order to collect the balances due.
+During the years 2023 and 2022, provisions for expected credit losses were recorded, however, the accounts provisioned by the loss are still subject to enforcement activity in order to collect the balances due.